Marketing for Government Contracting Companies

 Learn more about SEO: Download SEO—Do You Really Need It?

-Target Audiences for Government Contractors
+What are the Target Audiences for Government Contractors?

 In developing your online strategy, it is essential to consider your audiences upfront and plan accordingly.

 Digging further into the target audience, we can also define Personas.
-Personas are a fictitious visualization of the people you are trying to guide through a buyer’s journey.
+Personas are a fictitious visualization of the people you are trying to guide through a decision-maker’s journey.
 The messages, content, and pathway through your website should be designed around a specific target persona.

 Take the Quiz—How Does Your GovCon Website Measure Up?